bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

     }
 ```

-LibGDX has already mapped all keybindings to reasonable names for us and \[Gdx.input](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/Input.html) contains methods for checking input state.
-In this Christmas themed game we just want to check if a button is pressed and move Santa based on that.
+LibGDX has already mapped all keybindings to reasonable names for us and [Gdx.input](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/Input.html) contains methods for checking input state.
+In this Christmas themed game we just want to check if a keyboard button is pressed and move Santa based on that.

 Every game needs some good core game play.
 This game won't have much of that, but lets add some randomness and "gravity"!